JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/sdk.md

 ## Assisting in Setting Up an SDK

 Prompting the user with a notification to set up an SDK can help them get up-and-running with a plugin faster.
-The IntelliJ Platform offers the extension point `com.intellij.projectSdkSetupValidator`, where you can register an implementation of [`ProjectSdkSetupValidator`](upsource:///platform/lang-impl/src/com/intellij/codeInsight/daemon/ProjectSdkSetupValidator.java) to notify the user if they are missing an SDK.
+Use `com.intellij.projectSdkSetupValidator` extension point to register an implementation of [`ProjectSdkSetupValidator`](upsource:///platform/lang-impl/src/com/intellij/codeInsight/daemon/ProjectSdkSetupValidator.java) to notify the user if they are missing an SDK.

 The following is a simplified example that checks whether an instance of "DemoSdk" has been configured in the project when the user opens a "DemoFileType":